gunshi/gunshi.github.io/content/authors/admin/_index.md

 My current interests and projects revolve around leveraging advances in visual diffusion modeling for robotics.
 Some of the topics I have done research on over the previous year are: Mechanistic interpretability in transformer-based world models, tokenised visual world models, Causally-correct policy learning and uncertainty-constrained RLHF.

-Prior to joining, I had been working as a deep learning researcher at Wayve, a startup based in London that is employing end-to-end deep learning to achieve autonomous driving.
-Last year I graduated from a Machine Learning Research Master’s at Mila (Sept 2020) where I primarily did research on the topics of bayesian deep learning, continual learning and inverse reinforcement learning.
-I'm also an ED&I Fellow with the MPLS department at the University of Oxford in 2022-2023 cohort.
+Prior to starting my Ph.D, I had been working as a deep learning researcher at Wayve, a startup based in London that is employing end-to-end deep learning to achieve autonomous driving.
+Before that I graduated from a Machine Learning Research Master’s at Mila (Sept 2020) where I primarily did research on the topics of bayesian deep learning, continual learning and inverse reinforcement learning.
+I was also an ED&I Fellow with the MPLS department at the University of Oxford in 2022-2023 cohort.

 I was introduced to robotics during a year-long research internship at IIIT, (Hyderabad, India 2017-2018), where I worked on Multi-Robot SLAM and view-invariant recognition for place recognition and relocalisation.